 If you love grapefruit as much as I do, check out my Grapefruit Scones recipe.
 If you want to add it to more savory dishes, I love these Grapefruit Shandy Mussels with Grapefruit Linguine.

-- 1 1/4 lb. salmon, cut into 4 filets
+- 1 ¼ lb. salmon, cut into 4 filets

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/4 tsp pepper
+- ¼ tsp pepper

 - 2 Tbsp unsalted butter, divided

-- 3/4 cup diced onion (1 medium onion)
+- ¾ cup diced onion (1 medium onion)